 Yellow nail syndrome is considered to be very rare, with less than 400 cases published in medical literature.
-It is estimated to occur in fewer than 1 in every 1 million people.
+It is estimated to occur in

 The condition has been noted worldwide in both men and women and, though unusual, it can affect children and newborns.

 Yellow nail syndrome is usually diagnosed after a thorough evaluation of a person’s symptoms.
 The telltale signs of this rare condition include:

 - Nail changes: The fingernails or toenails may be yellow, thickened, and have a very strong curve.
 The nails often stop growing altogether and may separate from the nail bed and fall out.

 - Pleural effusion: This is the buildup of fluid between the membranes that line the lungs and chest cavity.
 Pleural effusion often causes chest pain, cough, and shortness of breath.

 - Chronic respiratory infections: These conditions can include sinus infections, cough, bronchitis, or pneumonia.

 - Lymphedema in the arms and legs: Lymphedema is a buildup of lymph fluid, which usually moves throughout the body to help fight infection.
 If it becomes blocked, it can cause swelling, heaviness, tightness, and problems moving the affected limb.
 In yellow nail syndrome, the lymphedema usually affects one or both legs.

 A diagnosis of yellow nail syndrome is typically made if the person has the telltale nail symptoms combined with lymphedema and a respiratory problem.